fraylopez/bank-go/README.md

 ### domain rules
 - [ ] Accounts have a currency
   - [ ] prevent depositing money in a different currency
-  - [ ] prevent withdrawing money in a different currency
-  - [ ] prevent transferring money in a different currency
+  - [ ] prevent transferring money to a different currency account
 - [ ] Users are the owners of accounts
   - [ ] Users can have multiple accounts
   - [ ] Accounts have an owner